Understanding Hemp Products

 Hemp contains many all-natural compounds called cannabinoids.
 Most people know tetrahydrocannabinol and cannabidiol (THC and CBD), but there are over 100 known cannabinoids that can be present in hemp plants.
 In accordance with the 2018 US Farm Bill, all hemp plants sold at Apotheca contain less than 0.3% THC by dry weight.

-Raw hemp flower brings you all of the beneficial compounds the plant has to offer, from CBD to flavonoids and terpenes, without industrial processes.
-At Apotheca, we sell hemp flower by weight in all of our stores.
+Raw hemp flower brings you all of the natural compounds the plant has to offer, from CBD to flavonoids and terpenes, without industrial processes.
+At Apotheca, we sell hemp flower by weight where legally possible.
 Whenever possible, we source from regional hemp growers for each of our stores.
 We also carry some of the most popular strains from Oregon and Colorado.

 How to Use Hemp Flower

 Dried hemp flower is typically smoked or vaporized.
 This is because exposure to heat is what turns CBDA found in hemp fibers into CBD.

 Smoking or vaping also allows the most CBD to enter the bloodstream the fastest, introducing possible effects with a high potency almost immediately.

 Whole CBD hemp flowers are the most direct, natural way to access the compounds found in the hemp plant.
 Scientific research has to yet to prove, but does suggest CBD may be an effective anti-inflammatory and can help patients with many ailments ranging from anxiety to epilepsy.

 Smoking is not always favored by customers due to the negative side effects inherent with smoking any product and the bans on smoking in some places.